Treating Chytrid

 4

-Avoid obtaining or disposing of any pet frogs during winter but, if you must, give those frogs a few highly diluted betadine baths during the week before transfer
+Avoid obtaining or disposing of any pet frogs during winter but, if you must, give those frogs our rosemary protocol the week before transfer/week after acquiring.

 5

-If you are receiving frogs, keep them separate from your other frogs for at least one month and handle with disposable gloves; give them several diluted betadine baths over that month and do not incorporate to your collection if they are not eating well or show any other abnormal signs such as sluggishness, variations in colour, etc.
+If you are receiving frogs, keep them separate from your other frogs for at least one month and handle with disposable gloves; give them several diluted betadine baths over that month and do not incorporate to your collection if they are not eating well or show any other abnormal signs such as sluggishness, variations in colour, mushy droppings, excessive sloughing, etc.

 6